for ecotoxicology and ecology

 The software will be named openGUTS, and will follow the workflow as laid down in the 2018 EFSA Scientific Opinion on TKTD models for use in aquatic risk assessment of pesticides.
 However, the software can be applied for different purposes as well, including derivation of LCx,t values (for constant and time-varying exposure) and survival analysis for scientific purposes.

 1. Develop a user-friendly, robust software for GUTS with basic functionality

 3. Produce a basic user manual for the GUTS software

 4. Make source-code and software freely available

-My roleContribute to the objectives listed above.
-The coding of the software will be performed by Dr. Magnus Wang (WSC Scientific GmbH).
+My roleContribute to the objectives listed above, and developing a Matlab prototype.
+The coding of the software in C++ will be performed by Dr. Magnus Wang and colleagues (WSC Scientific GmbH).